dnagir/approache/source/_posts/2012-03-04-migrating-from-blogger-to-octopress.markdown

 I have been on blogger since 2006 and have never ever needed to do anything to the blog in terms of mainteinance.

 Switching to a self-hosted blog/site will require a bit of involvement in this regard.
 But this is something I am willing to take.
-It's time to take my ass out of the comfy coach of Blogger.
+It's time to take my ass out of the comfy couch of Blogger.

 So how to actually migrate?